 Birds that feed on the ground usually specialize in catching bugs or finding seeds.
 American Robins use their beaks to pull earthworms from the ground.
-Towhees and cardinals scratch through leaves to uncover fallen seeds and berries.
+Juncos and towhees scratch through leaves to uncover fallen seeds and berries.
 Mourning doves peck insects and seeds from gravelly areas.
 Check the ground near trail, stream and field edges.
 How many different birds can you find?

 Can you tell what they are eating?
-American Robin Turdus migratorious "plurri, kliwi, plurrri, kliwi" Eastern Towhee Pipilo erythrophthalmus "drink your teeeee" Northern Cardinal Cardinalis cardinalis whistles "woit woit chew chew chew" Mourning Dove Zenaida macroura mournful "ooOOH cooo coo coo" American Goldfinch Carduelis tristis "per-chik-o-ry" in flight in the air?

 Birds that spend a lot of time in the air use their strong eyesight to find food.
 Hawks, crows and vultures can usually be found perched or circling up high as they search for their next meal.
 Scan the sky over fields and through openings in the trees.
 Are there any large birds flying overhead?

 Are they flapping or gliding?

-Turkey Vulture Cathartes aura warning "hsssss" Red-tailed Hawk Buteo jamaicensis "keeee-arr" raspy scream American Crow Corvus brachyrhynchos "caww caww"
+Turkey Vulture Cathartes aura warning "hsssss" Red-tailed Hawk Buteo jamaicensis "chewwwv" raspy scream making noise?

+American Crow

+Corvus brachyrhynchos

+"caww caww"